Pandemonium1986/corel-demo/README.md

 ### Prerequisites

 Make sure that awx is publicly accessible.
+YEAH
 `Port forwarding 8086 -> 80`

 ## Running the demo